-Permitted Restricted discretionary Matters of discretion iii. either side of the northern most Trents Road access to the Zone: 2 metres;iv. along the remaining Zone boundary, v. along the frontages of all internal roads within the zone open to the public, whether vested in the Council or not, except vehicle crossings: 1.5 metres. c.
-Any proposed fence on the boundary of a site adjoining the boundary with Selwyn District Council (as shown on the outline development plan in Appendix 16.6.6 as 'Post and Wire Fencing requirement') shall be a post and wire fence, except across vehicle crossings. d.
+Permitted Restricted discretionary Matters of discretion iii. either side of the northern most Trents Road access to the Zone: 2 metres; iv. along the remaining Zone boundary, except vehicle crossings: 5 metres; v. along the frontages of all internal roads within the zone open to the public, whet vested in the Council or not, except vehi crossings: 1.5 metres. c.
+Any proposed fence on the boundary of a site adjoining the boundary with Selwyn District Cour (as shown on the outline development plan in Appendix 16.6.6 as 'Post and Wire Fencing requirement') shall be a post and wire fence, excel across vehicle crossings. d.
 Existing vegetation as marked on the outline development plan in Appendix 16.6.6 as 'Existing vegetation to be retained' shall be maintained.